Federal Financial Aid

 Federal Pell Grant – This grant program is based on need and does not require repayment.
 The amount you receive is based on your EFC which is the Estimated Family Contribution figure determined by the information you provide on the FAFSA.

 Federal Direct Parent Loan (PLUS Loan) - This loan is available to parents of dependent students (as determined on the FAFSA) who want to help supplement the cost of attendance in addition to the Federal Pell Grant (if eligible) and the Federal Direct subsidized and unsubsidized loans.
-The interest rate is fixed at 5.31% (for loans first disbursed on or after July 1, 2016 thru June 30, 2017).
-However, in certain instances if the credit review reveals that the Parent has adverse credit, the Parent may have to provide additional documentation for extenuating circumstances or they may obtain an endorser.
+The interest rate is fixed at 6.28% (for loans first disbursed on or after July 1, 2021 thru June 30, 2022).

 Federal financial aid is only available for the following programs of study: